AdrianoGilbert/Adriano_Portfolio/README.md

 - Deleting the Source Column

-since 'Source' column has no values for futher analysis it was deleted
+Since 'Source' column has no values for futher analysis it was deleted.

 `del data['Source']`